- Jews include the blood or body parts of non-Jews in some dishes: False.

-Claim: A Saudi Arabian newspaper ran an article claiming that Jews use the blood of Christians and Muslims in foods created to celebrate the Jewish holiday of Purim.
+A Saudi government-approved newspaper published a column asserting that Jews use the blood of teenagers to make a special pastry associated with the March holiday of Purim.

 Origins: On 13 March 2002, the The Middle East Media and Research Institute (MEMRI) published excerpts of a translation of an article which had appeared in the Saudi Arabian daily newspaper Al-Riyadh on

 I chose to [speak] about the Jewish holiday of Purim, because it is connected to the month of March.
 This holiday has some dangerous customs that will, no doubt, horrify you, and I apologize if any reader is harmed because of this.

 During this holiday, the Jew must prepare very special pastries, the filling of which is not only costly and rare - it cannot be found at all on the local and international markets.

 Unfortunately, this filling cannot be left out, or substituted with any alternative serving the same purpose.
 For this holiday, the Jewish people must obtain human blood so that their clerics can prepare the holiday pastries.
 In other words, the practice cannot be carried out as required if human blood is not spilled!!